 Note that you can tell whether a budget is a shared budget using the ‘Campaign count’ column, which lets you know how many different campaigns that budget is running on.

 Changing budgets is a simple process, just enter the new budget value in the New Budget column (H).

 To save time, you can use Google Sheet formulas – the script will read the cell output value, not the formula itself.
 Bear in mind: to prevent any errors, you will need to use the ROUND function in Google Sheets to make sure your new budget is rounded to two decimal places.

-For example, if I wanted to increase my old budget (F7) by 20%, I would use the formula below in cell H7 (New Budget):
+For example, if you wanted to increase my old budget (F7) by 20%, you would use the formula below in cell H7 (New Budget):

 =ROUND((F7*1.2),2) where the ‘2’ denotes the number of decimal places.

 You can then copy these formulae by hovering over the bottom left of the cell and dragging down, saving more time.

 Once you’re happy with your new budgets in the Google Sheet, return to the script in Google Ads.

 This time, you only need to change one Option.
 Swap the var RUN_TYPE from “Download” to “Update” and, again, run it without preview.